-- 2.11.1 Elections Canada may reject a proposal where any of the following circumstances is present: - (a) the bidder is bankrupt or where, for whatever reason, its activities are rendered inoperable for an extended period; - (b) evidence, satisfactory to Elections Canada, of fraud, bribery, fraudulent misrepresentation or failure to comply with any law protecting individuals against any manner of discrimination, has been received with respect to the bidder, any of its employees or any subcontractor included as part of the proposal; - (c) evidence, satisfactory to Elections Canada, that based on past conduct or behavior, the bidder, a subcontractor or a person who is to perform the Work is unsuitable or has conducted himself/herself improperly; - (d) Elections Canada has exercised its contractual remedies of suspension or termination for default with respect to a contract with the bidder, any of its employees or any subcontractor included as part of the proposal; and - (e) Elections Canada determines that the bidder's performance on other contracts, including the efficiency and workmanship as well as the extent to which the bidder performed the Work in accordance with those contracts, is sufficiently poor to jeopardize the successful completion of the requirement of this RFP. - 2.11.2 Where Elections Canada intends to reject a proposal pursuant to a provision of Subsection 2.11.1, the Contracting Authority will so inform the bidder and provide the bidder ten (10) calendar days within which to make representations, before making a final decision on the rejection of the proposal. - 2.11.3 Elections Canada reserves the right to apply additional scrutiny, in particular, when multiple proposals are received in response to a solicitation from a single bidder or a joint venture.
+- 2.12.1 Elections Canada may reject a proposal where any of the following circumstances is present: - (a) the bidder is bankrupt or, for whatever reason, its activities are rendered inoperable for an extended period; - (b) evidence, satisfactory to Elections Canada, of fraud, bribery, fraudulent misrepresentation or failure to comply with any law protecting individuals against any manner of discrimination, has been received with respect to the bidder, any of its employees or any subcontractor included as part of the proposal;

+- (c) evidence, satisfactory to Elections Canada, that based on past conduct or behavior, the bidder, a subcontractor or a person who is to perform the Work is unsuitable or has conducted himself/herself improperly; - (d) Elections Canada has exercised its contractual remedies of suspension or termination for default with respect to a contract with the bidder, any of its employees or any subcontractor included as part of the proposal; and - (e) Elections Canada determines that the bidder's performance on other contracts, including the efficiency and workmanship as well as the extent to which the bidder performed the Work in accordance with those contracts, is sufficiently poor to jeopardize the successful completion of the requirement of this RFP. - 2.12.2 Where Elections Canada intends to reject a proposal pursuant to a provision of Subsection 2.12.1, the Contracting Authority will so inform the bidder and provide the bidder ten Business Days within which to make representations, before making a final decision on the rejection of the proposal. - 2.12.3 Elections Canada reserves the right to apply additional scrutiny, in particular, when multiple proposals are received in response to a solicitation from a single bidder or a joint venture.
 Elections Canada reserves the right to: - (a) reject any or all of the proposals submitted by a single bidder or joint venture if their inclusion in the evaluation has the effect of prejudicing the integrity and fairness of the process; or - (b) reject any or all of the proposals submitted by a single bidder or joint venture if their inclusion in the procurement process would distort the solicitation evaluation, and would cause a result that would not reasonably have been expected under prevailing market conditions and/or would not provide good value to Elections Canada.

-2.12 Communication - Solicitation Period
+2.13 Communication - Solicitation Period

-- 2.12.1 To ensure the integrity of the competitive procurement process, enquiries and other communications regarding the RFP must be directed only to the Contracting Authority identified in the RFP.
-Failure to comply with this requirement may result in the proposal being declared non-responsive. - 2.12.2 To ensure consistency and quality of information provided to bidders, and subject to Section 2.19, enquiries received and the replies to such enquiries that result in clarifications or modifications to the requirement or that provide additional information related to the requirement will be provided simultaneously to bidders to which the RFP has been sent, without revealing the sources of the enquiries.
+- 2.13.1 To ensure the integrity of the competitive procurement process, enquiries and other communications regarding the RFP must be directed only to the Contracting Authority identified in the RFP through email only at: proposition-proposal@elections.ca.
+Failure to comply with this requirement may result in the proposal being declared non-responsive. - 2.13.2 To ensure consistency and quality of information provided to bidders, and subject to Section 2.20, enquiries received and the replies to such enquiries that result in clarifications or modifications to the requirement or that provide additional information related to the requirement will be provided simultaneously to all bidders to which the RFP has been sent, in the same manner in which the RFP was sent, without revealing the sources of the enquiries.

-2.13 Price Justification
+2.14 Price Justification